The Aikido Hakama, aikido apparel you choose to use says a lot about you. You'll need a hakama that is good quality, and will survive heavy training.

 7 - Meiyo... reputation, dignity, prestige.

-To purchase good quality hakama, aikido apparel and equipment for both traditional and modern martial arts, visit...
-Paragon Martial Arts
+If you want to purchase good quality hakama, aikido apparel, and equipment for both traditional and modern martial arts, check out recommended items...